 In the wardrobe:

-With the government mandating mask-wearing on Auckland’s public transport and on domestic flights, it’s time to make mask-wearing a regular habit again if you have dropped that in the interim.
-Rather than contribute to the many single use masks that are landing in our oceans, purchase one or two reusable cloth masks — find plenty from both local and international makers here.
+With mask-wearing required on Auckland’s public transport and on domestic flights, it’s time to consider the kinds of masks you wear regularly (and the impact they have).
+Rather than contribute to the many single-use masks that are landing in our oceans, purchase one or two reusable cloth masks — there are plenty available from both local and international makers here.

 If you’re after some new threads, make sure you look at the care label if plastic is something you’re looking to banish from your life.
 Polyester and cotton-blends are known as the styrofoam of the fashion world – impossible to recycle, when clothing made from this ends up in landfill it’s in there for the long haul.
 Materials like wool, silk, cotton, linen, merino, Tencel (made from wood pulp), hemp and even leather — provided it’s vegetable-dyed – are biodegradable options.